Invariance of cosmological number counts under disformal transformations: Conclusions

 \section{Conclusions}

-Disformal transformations are considered a generalisation of the conformal transformations which also involve derivative dependent terms of a scalar/vector field.
+Disformal transformations are considered a generalisation of the conformal transformations which also involve derivative-dependent terms of a scalar/vector field.
 While the conformal transformations usually involve a rescaling of the metric which also preserve causality, the disformal transformations are more general which affect the particle geodesics and also lead to a non-trivial coupling of the matter Lagrangian.
 These salient features provide very rich phenomenology which has been explored in different cosmological contexts, in black hole physics and more interestingly, in constructing an even more general class of ST theories beyond Horndeski theories.

-In this paper, we have investigated how physical observables associated with the galaxy surveys in the Jordan and Einstein frames are related by a disformal transformations constructed by scalar fields.
-In particular, we have successfully been able to show the frame-invariance of the cosmological number counts for the case of disformal transformations which is an interesting result.
+In this paper, we have investigated how physical observables associated with the galaxy surveys in the Jordan and Einstein frames are related by a simple disformal transformation constructed by scalar fields, taking into consideration that the disformal frames are well-defined and free from acausality.
+In particular, we have successfully been able to show the frame-invariance of the cosmological number counts for the case of such a disformal transformation which is an interesting result, since it represents a symmetry of the Horndeski action.
 This establishes the property of number counts as a physical observable even further.
-The notable difference with respect to the conformal frame-invariance of cosmological observables is the fact that the lensing potential as a standalone observable does not turn out to be disformally invariant, because of the absence of null geodesics.
-As a result, various quanties such as the convergence and shear which are derived from the lensing potential are also not invariant under the disformal transformations.
-A summary of our results that we have obtained in this work, has been outlined in Table \ref{t:summary}.
+A summary of our results that we have obtained in this work, has been outlined in Table \ref{t:summary}, where we can see that the background density, pressure and redshift are not gauge-invariant, and hence not observable.
+The same holds true for the perturbed density and velocity, since we understand from \cite{Bonvin:2011bg} that only the corresponding quantities in the redshift space are gauge-invariant.
+It is to be noted that frame-invariance is crucial for physical observability on the telescope, while gauge-invariance is essentially a theoretical construct.
+Our results thus establish that the truly observable quantity is the number counts $\Delta(\mathbf{n},z)$ which are both gauge and frame-invariant.

 Although we have only considered the disformal factor $\cal B$ as a function of $\phi$ only, and it might also seem non-trivial to carry out the same kind of proof for a disformal transformation including the $X$ dependence, we believe that our calculations provide a first step towards a necessary generalisation, as we also observe that our results reduce to those of \cite{Francfort:2019ynz} under the pure conformal limit.
 However, an apparent appearance of Ostrogradsky ghosts for a $X$ dependent disformal transformation might happen, no real ghost in the theory should actually be present in the transformed frame due to the existence of hidden constraints \cite{Zumalacarregui:2013pma}.
 Our work can, in fact, be further extended to more complex transformations, for example to those in \cite{Domenech:2015hka,Motohashi:2015pra,Tsujikawa:2014uza,Alinea:2020laa}, employing much more rigorous and non-trivial calculations, which is beyond the scope of the current work.